witseie-elen4010/2022-group-lab-014/README.md

 http://wordz.azurewebsites.net

 ## Additional Information
-To see the start of each scrum board, check the commit history of the respective sprints.
+- To see the start of each scrum board, check the commit history of the respective sprints.
 The docs folder contains the final scrum board for each sprint.
+- When playing the game, either use your machine keyboard, or use the keyboard onscreen.
+Please don't use both.